Hayride Server

 }

-The server world is made up of the wasip2 imports, but also includes the hayride:http/client-server@0.0.51
+The server world is made up of the wasip2 imports and the wasi:http/incoming-handler@0.2.0

 The HTTP server implemented is provided by the Hayride runtime.
-HTTP Request are passed to the server morph, which then routes them to the appropriate handlers.
+HTTP requests are passed to the server morph, which then routes them to the appropriate handlers.

 Private Imports